This dictionary covers graphic design, prepress and print terminology

-In inkjet printing coalescence is an image defect which causes images to appear blotchy or ‘puddled’, resulting in non-uniformity in solid fill areas.
+In inkjet printing coalescence is an image defect that causes images to appear blotchy or ‘puddled’, resulting in non-uniformity in solid fill areas.

 coarse data file

-A digitized image file of an original scene that was sampled at the resolution of a video monitor, approximately 512 x 512 or 1024 x 1024 pixels, and used to make judgment about such things as the scanner setup or the quality of the original copy -also called a low resolution file or a viewfile.
-It contains less picture information than a high resolution picture file that is sampled at a minimum of four pixels per output halftone dot.
+A digitized image file of an original scene that was sampled at the resolution of a video monitor, approximately 512 x 512 or 1024 x 1024 pixels, and used to make a judgment about such things as the scanner setup or the quality of the original copy – also called a low-resolution file or a view file.
+It contains less picture information than a high-resolution picture file that is sampled at a minimum of four pixels per output halftone dot.

 Halftone screens commonly used in newsprint; up to 85 lines per inch.